awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-task-state.md

 Used to pass information to the API actions of connected resources\.
 The parameters can use a mix of static JSON and [JsonPath](https://github.com/json-path/JsonPath)\.
 For more information, see [Pass Parameters to a Service API](connect-parameters.md)\.

 ** `ResultPath` \(Optional\)**
 Specifies where \(in the input\) to place the results of executing the task that's specified in `Resource`\.
 The input is then filtered as specified by the `OutputPath` field \(if present\) before being used as the state's output\.
-For more information, see [path](amazon-states-language-input-output-processing.md)\.
+For more information, see [path](concepts-input-output-filtering.md)\.

 ** `Retry` \(Optional\)**
 An array of objects, called Retriers, that define a retry policy if the state encounters runtime errors\.
-For more information, see [Retrying After an Error](amazon-states-language-errors.md#amazon-states-language-retrying-after-error)\.
+For more information, see [Examples Using Retry and Using Catch](concepts-error-handling.md#error-handling-examples)\.

 ** `Catch` \(Optional\)**
 An array of objects, called Catchers, that define a fallback state\.
 This state is executed if the state encounters runtime errors and its retry policy is exhausted or isn't defined\.
-For more information, see [Fallback States](amazon-states-language-errors.md#amazon-states-language-fallback-states)\.
+For more information, see [Fallback States](concepts-error-handling.md#error-handling-fallback-states)\.

 ** `TimeoutSeconds` \(Optional\)**
 If the task runs longer than the specified seconds, this state fails with a `States.Timeout` error name\.
 Must be a positive, non\-zero integer\.
 If not provided, the default value is `99999999`\.
 The count begins after the task has been started, for example, when `ActivityStarted` or `LambdaFunctionStarted` are logged in the **Execution event history**\.